 If you choose to pursue an accounting degree, you’ll have a pretty solid idea of where your career will take you.
-Though there are different types of accountants in the field, the duties you’ll have and skills you’ll use will be generally the same, meaning you know what you’re signing up for.
+Though there are different types of accountants in the field, the duties you’ll have and the skills you’ll use will be generally the same, meaning you know what you’re signing up for.

 2. It’s a stable and growing job field

-Accounting is not a profession that’s going away or is easily outsourced.
-The job prospects in accounting are projected to grow in the coming years.
-As long as people need help with taxes and as long as businesses exist, there will be a need for accountants.
+Accounting is not a profession that’s going away anytime soon.
+Virtually every business needs an accountant or the services of an external accounting firm, and even the average person has reasons to hire an accountant from time to time.
+As long as people need help with taxes and businesses exist, there will be a need for accountants.

-5. You can work where you want to work
+4. You can work where you want to work

 Where would you like to live?
-West coast, east coast or somewhere in between?
+West Coast, East Coast or somewhere in between?
 Big city or small town?
 In a mountain range or by the ocean?